At Ray-Way Products we make Kits for sewing your own light-weight, outdoor gear.

 We design our kits for ease of sewing and provide detailed, step-by-step instructions with many illustrations

 Many people believe they lack the ability to use a sewing machine.
-Nonsense!
+This is nonsense.
 Please read Why Sew?

 Literally thousands of people have completed our kits without problems, many with no sewing experience.
 All that is required is a bit of patience, and the determination to follow our instructions carefully.

 Friday, 6th of December, 2013: We are well stocked on materials and kits for everything listed on our Order Form.
 We have loads of materials; and the insulation is factory-fresh, as always.
 When we are not on vacation, we usually send out kit orders the same day they are received, or within 24 hours.

 Covers the essentials of Lightweight hiking, including packweight and equipment, clothing and footwear, nourishment and physical conditioning, and the myriad topics that contribute to these basics.
 There are chapters on the safety of lightweight hiking and on pack-weight evolution.
 There are several gear chapters, including the Backpack, Tarp, and Quilt.

 There are chapters on wilderness skills such as Stealth Camping, Campfire and Cook-fire, Knots for the Hiker.
 Jenny has written a chapter for women hikers, from a woman's perspective.
 There are chapters on foot care, creek fording, snow travel, snakes and bears, to name just a few.